SamsonPHP/lesson_gallery/docs/upload.md

 #Upload module

 There is a detail manual how to configure this module [here](https://github.com/SamsonPHP/upload).
-But here let's go true the instalation at this particular case.
+But let's go true the installation at this particular case.

 ##Add module to the composer